AJC831/AjChuter/README.md

 Once added you will be given the ability to a add a subnet.
 <img width="1383" height="814" alt="Adding in the subnet to get it work" src="https://github.com/user-attachments/assets/f948b83f-0061-4f79-a330-7350e747cd09" />

-Now its working.
+Now its working.finishing creating the VM and getting started on trying to get connected to it.
+So you make the attempt to connect to your VM using RDP you can find the IP Address by going into the resource group and clicking on the Windows VM from there youll be able to find the VM.

 <img width="1679" height="866" alt="The Virtual machine working" src="https://github.com/user-attachments/assets/3e712e5a-bcfc-493b-bc70-a4ab7e51328d" />

-finishing creating the VM and getting started on trying to get connected to it.
-So you make the attempt to connect to connect to your VM using RDP you can find the IP Address by going into the resource group and clicking on the Windows VM from there youll be able to find the VM.
 Type in RDP in your Windows search bar and click on it, this will be the image that pops up.

 <img width="972" height="335" alt="Remote desktop connection before fail" src="https://github.com/user-attachments/assets/8371ca83-1d7b-4e08-813a-d913667820bf" />